 Thornton College has procedures in place to deal with any incidents and sanctions are applied to students in keeping with our Behaviour Policy / Behaviour and Sanctions Ladder.
 Students are educated to understand and respond to the risks involved (including the sharing of concerns with a responsible adult) and information sessions and talks are scheduled as required.
-This is overseen by Modified August 2023 Page 15 of 36 To be reviewed September 2024 the DSL and Head of Computer Science and Digital Learning.
+This is overseen by the DSL and Head of Computer Science and Digital Learning.
 We have adequate filters in place to keep our students safe when accessing the internet at school.
 All staff are aware of safety issues and have signed the Information Technology Policy.
 Students will be taught appropriate use of the internet and social media as part of their IT, tutor, and PSHEE programme.
 Online Safety will also be embedded throughout the curriculum.